hari-rajesh/Personal-Assistant/README.md

 - Notifications are **automatically scheduled and sent** without delaying the API response.
 - **Redis** is used as a message broker to manage task execution.

----

-Let me know if you need any changes! 🚀😊